 When people discuss permaculture design, one of the first aspects mentioned are zones, followed by sectors (or vice versa).
 In some books, articles and PDCs, zones and sectors are written about in ways that are most relevant to rural settings.
 When we think about applying permaculture to the city, we need to adjust the concept of zones and sectors to fit the scale, and realities of vibrant urban living.
-When I first discovered permaculture and after I attended my Permaculture Design Course with Earth Activist Training, I continued to live in rented spaces in cities, with little or no access to my own space.
+When I first discovered permaculture and for several years after I attended my Permaculture Design Course with Earth Activist Training, I continued to live in rented spaces in cities, with little or no access to my own space.
 I found it challenging to figure out how to design a permaculture life without owning a large tract of land.
-This blog entry is about how to think differently, on a city scale, about zones and sectors to get you ready for a season of amazing urban permaculture design and practice whether it be small-space, no space, or community space!
+This article is about how to think differently, on a city scale, about zones and sectors so that you can plan for a season of amazing urban permaculture design and practice whether it be in a small-space, no space, or community space!

 The use of zones in permaculture is a useful way to organize our space and our lives so we can begin to design it regeneratively.
 It seeks to describe the intensity and frequency of use of varying spaces and is typically outlines as: